Oslandia/workshop-qwc2/workshop.md

 `QGIS-NaturalEarth-Example.qgs` and `QGIS-Itasca-Example.qgs`, both located in the `/home/user/qgis-examples` directory.

-We are going to use the `QGIS-NaturalEarth-Example.qgs` project for the workshop, which, as its name suggests, relies on [Natural Earth](https://www.naturalearthdata.com/) data.
-The Natural Earth data stored as Shapefiles and TIF files in the `/home/user/data/natural_earth2` directory.
+We are going to use the `QGIS-NaturalEarth-Example.qgs` project in this workshop, which, as its name suggests, relies on [Natural Earth](https://www.naturalearthdata.com/) data.
+The Natural Earth data is stored as Shapefiles and TIF files in the `/home/user/data/natural_earth2` directory.

 **Hands-on exercise 2: play with QGIS-NaturalEarth-Example QGIS project**